poridhiEng/poridhi-labs/Poridhi Labs/FastAPI Labs/Lab 03/README.md

 app.include_router(router, prefix="/api/v1")
 ```

+> NOTE: As we will deploy the FlaskAPP in Kubernetes, we will pass the required enviorment variables in the Kubernetes manifest file.

 ## **Step 9: Dockerize the Application**

 First create a `Dockerfile` in the root directory of the project.
 Add the following code to the `Dockerfile`: